 Please note: Citizens of countries other than the United States or Puerto Rico are required to have a valid passport for travel between Puerto Rico and the U.S. Also, the passport must be valid for six months beyond your intended departure date.
 World Passports are not accepted for travel on any JetBlue flight.

-Customers traveling with an infant as a lap child could be asked for proof of age, such as a passport, birth certificate or an immunization record when the infant's age is questionable.
+Customers traveling with an infant as a lap child will be asked for proof of age, such as a passport, birth certificate or an immunization record.

 Children who are under 16 years old and U.S. citizens may travel with their original U.S. birth certificate with the raised seal.
 Children who are 16 and older, and are U.S. citizens, are required to travel with photo ID.
 The photo ID can be a passport, or their original U.S. birth certificate with the raised seal plus a government-issued photo ID.
 Children over the age of 15 who are not U.S. citizens must hold their own passport.